 Bio and Statement

-2020 has brought so much chaos and anxiety to the world and to each of us individually.
-My response has been a series of paintings captioned “Existential Threats” in which the subjects range from the Coronavirus pandemic to gun violence and many other of the grim realities we face.
+2020 brought so much chaos and anxiety to the world that I was compelled to respond with a series of paintings captioned “Existential Threats,” with subjects ranging from the COVID pandemic to climate change.

 I think of myself as a “painter’s painter.”
-The materials and mediums are of great importance to me – the oil paints, cold wax, bees wax, metallic pigments, wood, paper, canvas, and so on – and the combining of these materials and mediums endlessly fascinating.
-As two dimensional objects, the paintings are about surfaces; however, surfaces in and beneath which to find meaning.
+The materials and mediums are of great importance to me and their manipulation is endlessly fascinating.
+The paintings are about surfaces; however, surfaces in and beneath which to find meaning.

 Carmel High School, class of 1966, Carmel, CA.